 Do some research on the best kinds of cat food for your budget

-Make sure your residence has no open holes, registers or ductwork that your cat could climb into and get stuck in
+Make sure your residence has no open holes, registers or duct work that your cat could climb into and get stuck in

 Patience, patience, patience!
 Be prepared for a slow introduction process; sometimes cats need time to warm up to their new surroundings (psst, it’s worth the wait!)